IOWA HIGH SCHOOL SPEECH ASSOCIATION

 Original Oratory

 - a student writes and delivers a persuasive speech on a topic of interest.
-A lectern
+A lectern may be used.

 Length: up to 8 minutes